minhlongds0312/VMRISKXVII/README.md

 # VM-RISKXVII
-Bootleg RISC-V Virtual Machine, works with binary images. <br />
+Bootleg RISC-V, works with 32-bit instruction sets that is implemented inside the code<br />
-Part of my uni work. <br />
+Part of my uni assignment. <br />
-Takes command as a binary image file, parse it, and execute it just like how RISC-V would (probably)